Aashu1515/Facebook-Friend-Predictor/README.md

 #### Problem Statement:
 We have to predict missing links to recommend users (Link Prediction) from a given directed graph.

-Link prediction is the task to predict the missing links in graphs. it is mainly used in Social nerworks and Recomender systems
+Link prediction is the task to predict the missing links in graphs. it is mainly used in Social networks and Recomender systems

 <img src="https://www.mdpi.com/symmetry/symmetry-13-00485/article_deploy/html/images/symmetry-13-00485-g001.png" alt="drawing" width="700"/>